zpok3/Waters-of-Life/README.md

 **Enhanced Night Sky:** A classic alternative to Accurate Night Sky.
 You can find it under the `Visuals` separator in MO2.
 Enable it and disable Accurate Night Sky if you want.

 # Credits
-[Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from Lost Liberty.
+[Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from [Lost Liberty](https://github.com/Qolore7/lost-liberty/tree/main)